mater1996/vue-photo-zoom-pro/README.md

 ### ImgPlugin

-Preview and zoom image using img
+Preview and zoom image using img.

 ```js
 import { ImgZoomer, ImgPreview } from 'vue-photo-zoom-pro/img'